Updated April 24, 2026

 - Renewal: 20 hours of continuing education every 2 years, including 1 hour in pharmacy law and 1 hour in patient safety.
 Renewal fee of $55 every 2 years.

-No interstate compact exists for this career.
-You will need a separate license in each state where you practice.
+No interstate compact exists for pharmacy technicians.
+You will need separate registration in each state where you work, though most states accept PTCB and NHA certifications.

 Compensation